For practitioners building inside someone else's infrastructure and deciding what needs to remain theirs.

 This is the most important system at this stage, and the one most practitioners here do not have.

-Even in well-aligned arrangements where the host refers actively and the front desk represents the practice well, a CRM layer costs little and risks nothing.
+Even in well-aligned arrangements where the host refers actively and the front desk represents your practice well, a CRM layer costs little and risks nothing.
 A single salvaged relationship or referral covers the cost.

 The host practice provides operational convenience, and sometimes genuine operational support.
 It does not provide a portable practice.
-Practitioners who have been in a shared arrangement for several years sometimes discover, when the arrangement ends, that they are effectively starting over - no owned phone number, no independent patient records, no CRM, no Google presence that belongs to them.
+Practitioners who have been in a shared arrangement for several years sometimes discover, when the arrangement ends, that they are effectively starting over: no owned phone number, no independent patient records, no CRM, no Google presence that belongs to them.

 The time to build the portable layer is before it is needed, when there is no urgency and no friction to the existing arrangement.

-• you are generating a meaningful part of your own patient base independently
+you are generating a meaningful part of your own patient base independently

-• the host front desk is not representing your practice specifically or well
+the host front desk is not representing your practice specifically or well

-• the arrangement has changed, or feels less stable than it did
+the arrangement has changed, or feels less stable than it did

-• a patient has asked how to reach you directly, outside the clinic
+a patient has asked how to reach you directly, outside the clinic

 The operational goal in that case is simpler: make sure the front desk knows your practice well enough to represent it accurately, and that new patient calls are handled in a way that fits your clinical culture.